 In 2013, ICITAP launched a police professionalization program throughout the seven Eastern Caribbean island nations.
 These nations joined together to promote security solutions through the treaty-based Regional Security System (RSS) located in Barbados.

-Under the Partnership for Growth Program, a presidential initiative to support economic development, ICITAP assisted the government of El Salvador to combat security matters that negatively impact its economic growth.
+From 2013 to 2014, under the Partnership for Growth Program, a presidential initiative to support economic development, ICITAP assisted the government of El Salvador to combat security matters that negatively impact its economic growth.
 In coordination with OPDAT, ICITAP helped establish and develop prosecutor/investigator task forces to combat crimes against public transit and crimes against businesses.

 From 2008 to 2011, ICITAP worked on a program to combat corruption in the Peruvian National Police.
 ICITAP assisted the police to review and revise administrative practices, improve case management, develop public information and outreach strategies, and design specialized investigative units.